-If you experience headaches, crankiness, dizziness, stomachaches, diarrhea, anxiety or joint pains after taking it, then you may have taken too much Melatonin.
-If you currently have issues with your blood pressure, it is important to consult with a doctor as too much can cause sudden spikes in your blood pressure.
+People who take too much Melatonin may generally experience headaches, crankiness, dizziness, stomach cramps, diarrhea, anxiety, or joint pains.
+If you have hypertension, it is important to consult with a doctor as an excessive dose can cause sudden spikes in your blood pressure.

 How Much Melatonin Should You Take?

-There are no specific dosage recommended for Melatonin intake as these vary according to a person’s weight, age, existing health conditions, sensitivity to the supplement and more.
-It is certain that only a professional can give you the exact instructions on how to start Melatonin as professionals are certainly going to get your complete medical history before giving you the green light.
+There is no specific dosage recommended for Melatonin intake as this vary according to a person’s weight, age, existing health conditions, sensitivity to the supplement, and more.
+It is certain that only a professional can give you proper instructions on how to take Melatonin as they will get all the necessary information first before they give you the green light.

-But since this is an over-the-counter supplement, it is recommended to start and stay at the range of dose from .2 to .5 milligrams.
-A first-timer should start with the lowest dose and progress only in increments of .3 milligram.
+However, since this is one of those over-the-counter drugs, it is recommended to start and stay in the range of 0.2 to 0.5 milligram.
+A first-timer should begin with the lowest dose and progress only in increments of 0.3 milligram.
 This is to ensure that they manage its effects on their body.

-If you have achieved the aid you need in sleeping at the lowest dose or a few steps higher than the initial dose, you can stop there.
-Raising it to extremely high levels can subject you to the signs and symptoms mentioned above.
+If you have achieved the aid you need in sleeping at the lowest dose or a few steps higher than the initial dose of melatonin, you can stop there.
+Taking too much Melatonin may cause unwanted side effects or symptoms mentioned above.

-If you plan to start your child in melatonin, it is critical that you have a pediatrician check on your child first.
-In some instances, pediatricians allow the use of Melatonin but only for children who suffer from Autism Spectrum Disorders or ADHD.
+If your child has trouble sleeping and you plan to give melatonin supplements, it is very important to have a pediatrician check on him first.
+In some instances, pediatricians allow the use of Melatonin but only to kids who suffer from Autism Spectrum Disorders or ADHD.

-Pediatricians will be examining your child before allowing Melatonin use.
-This is because sleep interruptions in children are not usually that grave and are still manageable by simple lifestyle modifications or improvement in their sleep hygiene.
+Pediatricians will be examining your child before allowing them to take Melatonin.
+This is because sleep-related issues in children are not usually that grave and are still manageable by simple lifestyle modifications or improvement in their sleep hygiene.

 However, those who are to take it should start with the lowest dosage.
 A dose of 0.5 milligram or 1 milligram usually does the trick when taken an hour or two before bedtime.
 Pediatricians may allow some children to take in as much as 3 to 6 milligrams.
 However, this only applies to special cases such as those with extreme insomnia.

-Too much melatonin for kids can also lead to some side effects and unpleasant conditions.
-So make sure to watch the dosage and create a note of their responses to the supplement.
-And always consult with a pediatrician before making any changes to their intake.
+An excessive dose of melatonin for kids can also lead to some unwanted side effects and serious conditions.
+So make sure to watch the dosage and take note of their responses to the supplement.
+Most importantly, always consult with a pediatrician before making any changes to their intake.

 How Does Melatonin Interact with Other Substances?

-Taking in Melatonin requires a lot of knowledge and precaution especially when you are taking in other substances.
+Taking Melatonin requires a lot of knowledge and precaution especially when you are consuming other substances.
 Here are a couple of Melatonin interactions that you should be careful with.

 Those who have blood clotting problems are required to take anticoagulants and blood thinners.
-These people should talk to their doctor about Melatonin intake because taking it in heightens their risk for excessive bleeding.
+These people should talk to their doctor about Melatonin intake because the supplement may heighten their risk of bleeding.

 Women who are taking birth control pills should confide with their doctors about their Melatonin intake.
-This is because birth control pills have the effect of producing more melatonin in the body.
-Hence, additional intake through the supplements may leave them with high doses of Melatonin and may lead to overdose reactions.
+This is because oral contraceptives have the effect of producing more melatonin in the body.
+Hence, an additional amount may elevate their existing Melatonin levels and may lead to overdose reactions.

-People who are taking medications for blood pressure regulation, diabetes and seizures should talk to their doctors about it.
-Melatonin taken along with these medications may lessen their effects and aggravate their existing conditions.
+People who are taking medications for blood pressure regulation, diabetes, and seizures should talk to their doctors about it.
+Melatonin taken along with these prescription drugs may lessen their effects and aggravate their existing conditions.

-Those taking Melatonin should not take in other substances that make them feel sedated.
-A few examples would be anti-anxiety medications, painkillers or alcohol.
+Those taking Melatonin should not consume other substances that make them feel sedated.
+A few examples would be anti-anxiety medications, painkillers, or even alcoholic drinks.
 It is not recommended to mix those as it may have detrimental side effects to your body.

 When to Consult with a Doctor

-If you feel sudden chest pains, shortness of breath or signs of heightened high blood pressure after taking the medication, make sure to call your doctor or any emergency health service for immediate intervention.
-These may actually be signs of toxicity, overdose or adverse effects from Melatonin.
+If you feel sudden chest pains, shortness of breath, or signs of high blood pressure after taking the supplement, make sure to call your doctor or any emergency health service immediately.
+These may actually be signs of toxicity, overdose, or adverse effects from Melatonin.

-As for those who feel one or some of the side effects mentioned earlier, it is important to discuss those with your doctor.
-Prolonged side effects because of the intake may lead to life threatening conditions.
-These are some of the things that you should know when taking Melatonin because your safety should be top priority.
+As for those who feel one or some of the unpleasant side effects mentioned earlier, it is important to discuss those with your doctor.
+Overdose on melatonin, if left untreated, may lead to life-threatening conditions.

 Melatonin Overdose Treatment

-The approaches one can take to treat overdose depends on a couple of factors.
-If you consult with your doctor because of melatonin overdose, they will have to assess the severity of the symptoms you have.
-If you are having medical emergencies such as chest pains or breathing troubles, they may subject you to more complicated medical interventions.
-However, subtle side effects are managed through lowering the dosage or eliminating it completely.
+The approaches one can take to treat an overdose depends on a couple of factors.
+If you consult with your doctor because of an overdose on melatonin, they will have to assess the severity of the symptoms you have.
+If you are having medical emergencies such as chest pains or breathing difficulty, they may subject you to more complicated medical interventions.
+However, subtle side effects are managed by lowering the dosage or eliminating it completely.
 Your doctor can help you taper down and get off melatonin use gradually.

 There is nothing wrong with wanting to sleep better.
-After all, we get all the energy, repair and rehabilitation we need from it.
-Taking in supplements are not bad too.
-People who turn to Melatonin supplements to improve their quality of sleep can maximize all its benefits as long as they remain responsible throughout their time of use.
+After all, we get all the energy, repair, and rehabilitation we need from it.
+Taking supplements is not bad, too.
+People who turn to Melatonin supplements to improve their quality of sleep can maximize all its benefits as long as they remain responsible throughout its usage.

-But let’s face it, along with the benefits Melatonin gives some risks that we should be aware of.
-The importance of consulting with a doctor cannot be emphasized enough as this plays a critical role in keeping your overall health guarded and in its best state while using the supplement.
+Can you overdose on Melatonin?
+Let’s face it, along with the benefits Melatonin gives some health risks that we should be aware of.
+The importance of consulting with a doctor cannot be emphasized enough as this plays a critical role in keeping your health protected and in its best state while using the supplement.

-If you happen to be okay with taking this over-the-counter supplement without a doctor’s supervision, at least try to stick to the guidelines mentioned above.
-Be keen with the dosage you are to start with, the same applies whenever you decide to increase it.
+If you happen to be alright with taking this supplement without a doctor’s supervision, at least try to stick to the given guidelines.
+Be keen with the dosage you are to start with, the same applies whenever you decide to increase your dose.
 Always remember to put safety above anything.